A Beginner’s Guide to Rainbow Shark Care

 If you want your juvenile rainbow sharks to grow large with vibrant red/orange colors, give them a diet that is diverse and not restrictive.

-As for the frequency, you should feed your rainbow shark 2-3 times per day for about 5 minutes each time.
+As for the frequency, you should feed them 2-3 times per day for about 3 minutes each time.

 Rainbow Shark Breeding